Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/deep-typescript-destructuring.md

     - Programming
 tags:
     - TypeScript
+description: A deep dive into TypeScript destructuring features, demonstrating how to extract values from nested objects and rename variables in a single step.
 ---

 When you first encounter TypeScript (or JavaScript) destructuring it looks a little bit magic, especially in object destructuring where it looks like you are doing everything in a mirror (the names go on the right!).
 If you find destructuring a little confusing – strap yourselves in and we’ll rush our way to an example of deep destructuring.